 Programming and Events

-While many of GO-MAP’s events and programming are geared toward graduate students of color, they are open to all UW graduate students, faculty and staff, especially those interested in maintaining and increasing a racially diverse graduate student population.
+While GO-MAP events and programming are geared toward graduate students of color, they are open to all UW graduate students, faculty and staff, especially those interested in supporting and increasing a racially diverse graduate student population.

-Info on GO-MAP student programming is emailed to current UW graduate students who self-identified as an ethnic minority in their UW application.
+Current UW graduate students who self-identified as an ethnic minority on their UW application will receive GO-MAP’s student programming information.
 New students should receive their first GO-MAP email in early September.
-If you are not on the listserv and would like to be included in the messaging, please email email@example.com.
+If you are not on the listserv and would like to be included in the messaging, please email firstname.lastname@example.org.